 Reasons for Dropping Support

 The WordPress Core source code is generated by automated tools that have been updated to exclude unsupported browsers.
-For users of those browsers, this means that any feature that depends on these generated files is likely to have bugs or stop working.
+For users of those browsers, any feature that depends on these generated files will likely have bugs or stop working.

-Since practically all of the files associated with the block editor are assembled using these automated tools, the block editor will be the section of WordPress that is most significantly impacted by this change.
-The appearance of other portions of the WordPress dashboard that employ CSS created with these tools may be altered while using IE11.
+Since practically all of the files associated with the block editor are assembled using these automated tools, this change will most significantly impact the block editor section of WordPress.
+However, the appearance of other portions of the WordPress dashboard that employ CSS created with these tools may be altered while using IE11.

-As the rest of the code base is manually maintained, all other IE11-specific parts will need to be discovered, assessed, and removed on an as-needed basis.
+As the rest of the code base is manually maintained, all other IE11-specific parts must be discovered, assessed, and removed as needed.
 The WordPress 5.9 release will mark the beginning of this process, which is anticipated to unfold gradually across several significant releases.
-Furthermore, IE11 bugs that are reported won’t be patched.
+Furthermore, the reported IE11 bugs won’t be patched.

 High Maintenance for Developers

-Maintaining the WordPress code’s compatibility with Internet Explorer 11 requires additional work from developers in order to maintain a user base that is fast shrinking.
+Maintaining the WordPress code’s compatibility with Internet Explorer 11 requires additional work from developers, as the user base is rapidly shrinking.

-WordPress will relieve developers of the duty of having to support IE 11 so they won’t have to waste resources on a small number of users.
+WordPress will relieve developers of the duty to support IE 11, so they won’t have to waste resources on a small number of users.

 Furthermore, removing support would render WordPress’ polyfill script, which is currently included, obsolete, reducing the size of the enqueued scripts by an additional 102kB.